spacerest/moon/README.md

 1. First, [make sure that pip and python3 are installed](https://realpython.com/installing-python/).
 A [virtual environment](https://gist.github.com/Geoyi/d9fab4f609e9f75941946be45000632b) would be a good idea, though would be optional.

 2. Next, install this package.
-First, open Terminal or another command line interface on your computer and then install the package by typing:
+Open terminal or another command line interface on your computer and then install the package by typing:

 ```bash
 pip install moonmask